-There are several errors, which are encountered by Android users nowadays.
-One of the common issues of them is, getting the error message of “Obtaining IP Address”.
-This error message mostly arises when users are trying to connect their Android device to the Internet using wi-fi.
-Well, obtaining the error message “Obtaining IP Address” is really a very annoying issue, especially when you need to connect your android device to Wi-Fi to do some important work.
+This error message mostly arises when users are trying to connect their Android device to the Internet using Wi-Fi.
+Well, obtaining the error message “Obtaining IP Address” is a very annoying issue, especially when you need to connect your Android device to Wi-Fi to do some important work.

-Thus, if are the one who is getting this error “Obtaining IP Address” while trying to connect your android device to the internet using wi-fi, then don’t you need to worry about it, as we are here with some effective solutions to fix Wi-Fi stuck “Obtaining IP Address”.
+Thus, if are the one who is getting this error “Obtaining IP Address” while trying to connect your Android device to the internet using Wi-Fi, then don’t you need to worry about it, as we are here with some effective solutions to fix Wi-Fi stuck “Obtaining IP Address”.

 In the whole blog, I have explained about what are the causes of this issue and different solutions to fix Wi-Fi Stuck “Obtaining IP address”.